 Then, right before my flight left, I rushed to the bookstore.
 I thought that maybe it wasn’t available in the Philippines, and I’d regret it if I didn’t get it.
 A few months after returning home, I saw the book in the Philippines, but I was still happy that I bought the book because I love it.

 The main lesson that I remember the most is this: people succeed in groups.
 It starts with Gretchen talking to her sister Elizabeth.
 Elizabeth’s friend cowrote a script for a hit movie, and Gretchen asks if she feels a little jealous.
 Elizabeth responds, “Well, maybe a bit, but I have to remind myself that ‘People succeed in groups’.
 It’s great for him to have a big success, and his success is also likely to help me be successful.”
-It’s true that if your friend succeed, you can ask your friend for advice, or that friend can point you to great opportunities.
+It’s true that if your friend succeeds, you can ask your friend for advice, or that friend can point you to great opportunities.
 So instead of feeling envious, I just think “people succeed in groups”.

 More Music TV Movies Books: